 July 2009 – Traveled across Europe and through six Eastern African countries including Kenya, Uganda, Rwanda, Tanzania, D.R.
 Congo, and Sudan for a total of 4 ½ months living on a $1.25 a day for food and water.
 The purpose of this trip was also to help film and produce a documentary by the name of “What Matters?”

 Four separate trips to Mexico March 2010 In Monterey, Mexico he helped a church with their vacation bible school materials.
 2009 Crossed to boarder at Tijuana and spent some time at an orphanage.
 March 2007 – Visited Mexico with Amore Ministries where he helped build a house for a family in Juarez.
 June 2006 – Traveled to San Miguel, Mexico where he laid a foundation for a local church.

-David is currently leading a self-developed small group curriculum in his home teaching how to biblically fight injustice and poverty.
-This will become the guide to help small churches find their role in defending those who are exploited.
+David led a self-developed small group curriculum in his home teaching how to biblically eradicate injustice and poverty.
+This became the guide to help churches find their role in delivering those who are exploited.

-He also feeds the homeless on a semi-regular basis in the streets of downtown St. Louis and has been doing this for over three years.
+He fed the homeless on a semi-regular basis on the streets of downtown St. Louis for over three years.

 He is the assistant producer of a documentary called “What Matters?” which focuses on the average Americans role toward poverty around the world.

-David is on staff at his local church, “Red Tree Community Church” as the Local Outreach Director.
+David was on staff at his local church, “Red Tree Community Church” as the Local Outreach Director.

 In January of 2013 he had the privilege of traveling to Nicaragua to visit a home that promotes healing for girls who have been sexually abused.
 He was also able to lead a youth class on sexual purity.

-In the fall of 2013, David got an opportunity to travel to a pastor conference in Haiti and lead a class on Sexual Purity.
+In the fall of 2013, David got an opportunity to travel to a pastor conference in Haiti and lead a class on Sexual Integrity.